jon-funk/ansible-labs/README.md

 `Note:` this clone command will create the directory `ansible-labs/` with its contents for you

 ## Start the ansible container and connect to it through a bash shell
-`docker-compose up ansible && docker-compose exec ansible bash`
+`docker-compose up -d ansible && docker-compose exec ansible bash`

 `Note:` this will `build` the ansible image the first time you run it